adueck/blog/content/blog/curry-howard-proofs-are-programs/index.md

 Proofs are programs, and programs are proofs.
 That's basically what the [Curry-Howard correspondance](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) says.

+Proofs can be transformed in programs, and programs can be transformed into proofs.
+If you have a proof, you can get a program out of it for free.
+If you have the right kind of program, it can become a proof.
+As a category theorist might say, *proofs are isomorphic to programs*.

+> Proofs $\cong$ Programs

 ## Direct Proofs and Functions

 While learning about direct proofs in math, it helped me to think of a direct proof as a simple function that I was trying to write.
 For example, let's say we need to prove the following: